 - UN also passed a resolution for a referendum under the supervision of UN after the Pakistan had withdrawn its troops from the Kashmir which is under their control but till today referendum is not happened as Pakistan has refused to withdraw their troops from POK.

-- Since the accession of Kashmir to India, the tension continues between both the countries have not died down and this tension resulted into underdevelopment in the region along with instability.
+- Since the accession of Kashmir to India, the tension continues between both countries have not died down and this tension resulted in underdevelopment in the region along with instability.

 - Since the beginning, Pakistan tried to destabilize the Jammu and Kashmir region by direct military confrontation.
 Pakistan had suffered heavy losses in every war whether it is 1947, 1965 or 1971.
 In 1971 war Pakistan was humiliated as Eastern Pakistan was made separate nation where India played major role.

 - After all these military confrontations Pakistan realized that direct military confrontation with India would be counter-productive.

 - Pakistan resorted to the tactics of low intensity war and started the separatist and militant insurgency in Kashmir in the late 1980s in the name of Jihad.

 - Existence of dis-satisfied group of Kashmiri’s named Jammu and Kashmir Liberation Front (JKLF) was used by Pakistan for insurgency.
 Yasin Malik was a leader of JKLF who organized militancy in Kashmir and demanded the independence of the Jammu and Kashmir but later on Yasin Malik denounced the path of violence and believed in peace talk to resolve the dispute.

 - But with the help of Pakistan intelligence agency ISI infiltration through the border led to establishment of new terrorist organization in the valley such as Hizbul Mujahedeen, Lashkar-e-taiba, Jaish-e-Mohammed Harkart-ul-Jehad-e-islami (Huji), etc.